Skip to Main Content

 Layout

-Design your file at full size (100%).
+Design your file at full size (100%) **TEMPLATES up above are already preset with dimensions.
 If your poster is 36″ wide x 24″ tall then set your slide dimensions to 36″ x 24″.

 Present information the way you would normally read—left to right, top to bottom.